KohlbacherLab/CLAUDIO/README.md

     ```
     perl bin/update_blastdb.pl --passive --decompress pdbaa
     ```
-    Hint: If you followed the Installation Manual (linked up top) to-the-letter, you may have added the variable `$BLASTDB` to your paths.
+    Hint: If you followed the Installation Manual (linked up top) to-the-letter, you may have added the environmental variable `$BLASTDB` to your paths.
 If so, you can use this variable instead of the full path in the input parameters of CLAUDIO.
 * *HHsearch* (see [GitHub](https://github.com/soedinglab/hh-suite))
   * For HHsearch, you also have to download its newest `pdb70` database found [here](https://wwwuser.gwdg.de/~compbiol/data/hhsuite/databases/hhsuite_dbs/).